machty/machty.github.com/source/_posts/2014-05-15-daily-journal.markdown

 - key value pair
 - scales, web scale
 - PolicyMic is sponsoring folk to work on it
+- IMPORTANT: is a library; you can wrap leveldb entirely in an app via C++ API, whereas Redis is a database server that you communicate with via a custom binary protocol

 ## Vim: Visual Line